-A famed Russian daredevil is killed in a base-jumping accident
+A famed Russian daredevil is killed in a BASE-jumping accident

 The 52-year-old adventurer was born in Nizhny Novgorod, Russia, and started his career in 1998, Red Bull said.
 He is famous for jumping into a live volcano in Russia and off Ulvetanna Peak in the Antarctic.

-One of Rozov's goals had been to carry out base jumps "from the highest possible points in each continent," Red Bull said.
+One of Rozov's goals had been to carry out BASE jumps "from the highest possible points in each continent," Red Bull said.

-From 2009 to this year, he base-jumped in the other five continents.
+From 2009 to this year, he BASE-jumped in the other five continents.
 He had only two peaks left: Australia and North America, Red Bull said.

 "Valery Rozov had been a member of the Red Bull family since 2004.
 The Russian received international recognition as a highly professional athlete, an aerial adventurer who tirelessly set himself against increasingly difficult goals," the company said.